 - National Child Traumatic Stress Network This website provides a number of resources for parents, educators, and other service professionals to better understand and respond to children who have experienced trauma, including children with disabilities.

-- Trauma Proofing Your Child: A Parent's Guide for Instilling Confidence, Joy, and Resilience Book by Maggie Kline & Peter A. Levine.
+- Trauma-Proofing Your Kids: A Parents' Guide for Instilling Confidence, Joy and Resilience Book by Maggie Kline & Peter A. Levine.